 Accelerate Planning: The Marketing Growth Hackathon

 For a condensed version of this process, host a marketing growth hackathon.
 Our accelerated brainstorming session provides the framework and focus to help you prioritize marketing goals, and identify campaigns with the greatest probability of impacting business results in the next 90 days.
-Watch the webinar on-demand to learn how.

 Editor's Note: This post was originally published in December 2014 and has been updated to be more current and comprehensive.